When will the COVID-19 pandemic end?

 Is the Vaccine powerful?

-There are many pieces of evidence that vaccines are powerful that have been proven effective to eliminate and terminate some deadly virus epidemic and pandemic.
-The most potential vaccine was to Smallpox which has actually achieved a medical end successfully.
+There are many pieces of evidence that vaccines are powerful that have been proven effective to eliminate and terminate some deadly virus epidemics and pandemics.
+The most potential vaccine was Smallpox which has actually achieved a medical end successfully.
 There is no animal host to it, which is also the reason for the successful elimination of Smallpox from the world.
 The last traced case was Ali Maow Maalin who was a hospital cook by profession in Somalia in 1977 who later died of Malaria in 2013.
 The lifelong immunity of smallpox vaccines has made this world free of smallpox.
 Similarly, another vaccine power was demonstrated during the outbreak of the H1N1 influenza virus in 2009 as swine flu.
 The good luck about the quick end of this epidemic was the less pathogenicity and efficiency of the vaccine developed which made the virus disappeared within a period of six months.

 What is R0 (R-nought)?
 How does it describe the immunity to COVID-19?